-Traceroute is a tool used for diagnosing network-related issues.
+Traceroute, or tracet, is a tool used for diagnosing network-related issues.
 It does this by displaying the route to the destination specified - a domain name or an IP address - and records how long it takes packets to reach that destination.
-Occasionally we may ask you to perform a traceroute.
-Here's how to do it on our 3 hosting platforms:
+Occasionally your Web Hosting Provider may ask you to perform a traceroute.

 - Click 'Start'

 - Type in Run and then click on the icon that appears (a box should open)

 - Type cmd and then press OK to open command prompt.

 - In the window that appears, type in: tracert yourdomain.com (or the IP address depending on the issue) and then press 'Enter'.

 - Browse to Applications -> Utilities -> Terminal

 - Then type traceroute followed by a space and then a website or IP address you need to diagnose, i.e. traceroute yourdomain.com then press 'Enter'.

 - Open a Terminal window